johnnymetz/johnny-metz-blog/content/posts/multistep-database-changes.md

 - Step 2 (migration):
   - Clean up existing data in the database that violates the new constraint
   - Add the constraint to the database

-## Common Backward-Compatible Database Operations

-- Add a nullable field
-- Add a field with a default: See [above](#add-a-field-not-nullable-and-without-a-default) for considerations when adding a field with a default
-- Add a table
-- Add / remove an index: Be sure to use the `CONCURRENTLY` option to avoid locking the table
-- Removing a constraint